rikkimax/twp-d/manuscript/content/gettingstarted/community/introduction.md

 The most important thing to remember is to respect others.
 As long as you respect them and do what they expect you to do as a member of their community you will be accepted.
 If they do not act respectfully towards you it is a good sign that you should not be interacting with them.

 In terms of this book when you want or need help there will be a few ways to get it.
-Primarily the D.learn newsgroup[^DLearnNewsGroup].
-You are not required to register to post upon it.
+Primarily the D.learn newsgroup (forum)[^DLearnNewsGroup].
+To post on the forum, you are not required to register.

 *TODO:* IRC/XMPP